mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/javascript/index.md

 > **Note:** Similar tools are available in other browsers; the [Sources tab](https://developer.chrome.com/docs/devtools/#sources) in Chrome, Debugger in Safari (see [Safari Web Development Tools](https://developer.apple.com/safari/tools/)), etc.

-In Firefox, the Debugger tab looks as follows:
+In Firefox, the Debugger tab looks like this:

 ![Firefox debugger](debugger-tab.png)